citizensadvice/capybara_accessible_selectors/README.md

 #### `have_validation_errors(&block)`

 Checks if a page has a set of validation errors.

-This will fail if the page does not have the exact set of errors.
+This will compare all the validation errors on a page with an expected set of errors.
+If the errors do not match it will not pass.

 - `&block` - this takes a block.
 In the block each validation error exception should be added using the following DSL: